Sports in the New York metropolitan area: Soccer

 The New York City area was once home to the New York Cosmos (1970–1984), which was arguably the most popular American soccer team ever.
 Playing in the FIFA-backed, major professional North American Soccer League (NASL), the Cosmos were known for fielding some of the world's greatest players including Pelé, Franz Beckenbauer, Carlos Alberto Torres, Johan Neeskens, and Giorgio Chinaglia.
 The acquisition of these foreign players, particularly Pelé, made the Cosmos into what Gavin Newsham called "the most glamorous team in world football", and contributed to the development of soccer across the United States.
 The club won the Soccer Bowl five times: 1972, 1977, 1978, 1980, and 1982.
 Soccer Bowl '78, which was held at Giants Stadium, saw a record crowd of 74,091 – the highest attendance to date for any club soccer championship in the United States.
 Cosmos road trips, described by traveling secretary Steve Marshall as "like traveling with the Rolling Stones", saw the team pack out each stadium it visited, while at home, the team attracted numerous high-profile celebrity supporters.
 While soccer had previously been largely ignored by the American press, the Cosmos and other NASL teams now became regular fixtures on the back pages.
 The NASL collapsed abruptly in late 1984, and was not replaced by a new professional soccer league until Major League Soccer's first season in 1996.
 A feature-length documentary about the New York club, called Once in a Lifetime: The Extraordinary Story of the New York Cosmos, was released in theaters in 2006.
 The film, narrated by Matt Dillon, featured interviews with many of the players and personalities involved with the team.

 A second Cosmos club was founded in 2010, beginning play in a new second-division North American Soccer League in 2013.
 The team most recently played at Mitchel Athletic Complex in suburban Uniondale, New York, in the third-division National Independent Soccer Association before going on hiatus in January 2021.

-Based in Brooklyn, Brooklyn FC, fields a women's team in the first-division USL Super League in 2024 and is scheduled to add a men's team in the second-division USL Championship beginning in 2025.
+Based in Brooklyn, Brooklyn FC, fields a women's team in the first-division USL Super League in 2024 and has a men's team in the second-division USL Championship since 2026.